csev/dj4e/assn/dj4e_ads1.md

 * Delete the ad - just to make sure it works
 * Create two more ads
 * Log in on the second account - make sure you **do not** see edit / delete buttons on the existing ads
-* Go into one the detail for the ad created by the other user -  make sure you **do not** see edit / delete buttons
+* Go into the detail for the ad created by the other user -  make sure you **do not** see edit / delete buttons
 * Create a new ad on the second account
 * Make sure that in the "all ads list" the edit / delete buttons are only present on the ads the second user "owns"
 * Delete the ad